Top 10 Essential Things to See & Do in Paris

 Cute, quirky and quintessentially French, touring the city in a Citroën 2CV is an unforgettable, oh-so-Parisian experience!
 Guided by a local expert, the zippy 2CV can take you wherever you want to go - from the grand Avenue des Champs-Élysées to the tiny streets of le Marais.
 With over a dozen themed tours available and plenty of opportunities to stop for photo ops, these personalized tours are an absolute blast!
 Book your Classic Car Tour here.

 Of all the arrondissements (districts) in Paris, few boast as many attractions and points of interest as the 7th Arrondissement.
 Don’t miss the beautiful Musée Rodin or Les Invalides, which is home to Napoleon’s tomb and the National Army Museum.
 Switching gears, head down to the lovely rue Cler market street and browse a series of mouthwatering shops offering the best in French gourmet ingredients.
 If you’re feeling inspired, consider taking one of our exclusive Gourmet Cooking Classes held in the area or book onto a Private Museum Tour for you and your family.

 Whether you’re a long time art enthusiast or more of an art novice, a trip to the Louvre is an absolute must during your stay in Paris.
 The Louvre is, of course, the largest and most visited art museum in the world.
-The line for tickets is almost always long, so we recommend booking an Intimate Evening Tour which lets you enjoy a calmer moment of the Louvre, or grab your family and enjoy a Private Family Treasure Hunt - great fun for all ages covering centuries of amazing works of art from around the world.
+The line for tickets is almost always long, so we recommend booking a Private Tour which lets you enjoy a calmer moment of the Louvre, or grab your family and enjoy a Private Tour for Kids - great fun for all ages covering centuries of amazing works of art from around the world.
 You can find more Fun Things To Do With The Family In Paris on our blog.